M5FGN/m5fgn/README.md

 -->

 ### 2021 Goals
-🎯 Learn current development languages, technologies and tools ------ \
+🎯 Learn current development languages, technologies and tools \
------- ✔️ Currently studying Software Development at CodeClan
+✔️ Currently studying Software Development at CodeClan
+<br></br>

-🎯 Switch to a Software Development related role.
+🎯 Switch to a Software Development related role. \
+⏳ Currently open to work and actively applying for roles.

 <br></br>
 ### Languages